Ephraim-usc/egrm/README.rst

 which is included in the package, but not installed by default.
 You may manually run this script.

-A complete explanation of its parameters and output files can be found at
+A complete explanation of its parameters and output files can be found at [reproduce.rst].

-    reproduce.rst

 Support